 Susan is one of the original founding members of ITV.
 Susan started volunteering for Evansville Animal Control in the summer of 2010 after returning to her hometown of Evansville from Indianapolis.
 Seeing the dire need to help animals in Evansville, Susan worked with a dedicated group of volunteers to formally form ITV in November 2010.
 Susan has devoted her heart and soul to ITV since its inception.
 Susan is a lawyer and helped form the Vanderburgh County Animal Cruelty Task Force.
 She served as a volunteer Special Prosecutor for the task force from 2012-2015.
 Susan successfully prosecuted numerous animal cruelty cases resulting in guilty pleas or convictions.
 Susan is also one of the founding members of the Evansville Partnership for Animal Welfare (EPAW).

 Susan has the unwavering support of her husband, Patrick.
 Patrick is the Director of Social Entrepreneurship at Rollins College, a wealthy private university in Winter Park, Florida.
 After living in Evansville for 10 years, Patrick began his job as Director in January 2017, but Susan stayed behind in Evansville for over a year to continue to help ITV.
 In February 2018, Susan followed her husband.
-However, Susan remains dedicated to the success of ITV, working remotely writing grants, promoting ITV and ITV’s homeless animals through social media, preparing ITV’s legal and tax requirements, helping with donor management and office work, creating and managing fundraiser events, preparing monthly financial reports, responding to emails and messages, as well as numerous other duties in support of ITV.
-Susan has secured tens of thousands of dollars in grants and donation money for ITV in her capacity as a Consultant.
-Susan travels back to Evansville monthly (at her own expense) to help ITV with fundraising and adoption events.
-Susan also works part-time as a teacher.
+However, Susan remains dedicated to the success of ITV, volunteering remotely with writing grants, promoting ITV and ITV’s homeless animals through social media, preparing ITV’s legal and tax requirements and helping with fundraiser events, as well as numerous other duties in support of ITV.
+Susan also works as an attorney in Florida.

 Susan and Patrick share their home with 2 dogs and countless foster dogs that have come and gone!
 At one point, they were proud guardians of 5 rescue dogs and a rescue horse.
 Susan and Patrick also passionately support an orphanage in Western Kenya, Patrick’s native country.
 Susan and Patrick are actively involved in numerous community organizations and are promoting ITV to supporters and potential donors in the Winter Park area.
 While there are no immediate plans to further expand ITV operations, Susan dreams of ITV one day being a national organization, much like Best Friends in Utah.